|

 3 D - crop circle models

-three-dimensional shapes.
-This can be done in various ways, depending on
+This can be done in various ways, depending on the conventions

 |